-After enjoying Mannlichen, you may want not to go back to Grindelwald yet.
+After enjoying Mannlichen, you may not want to return to Grindelwald yet.
 It is because Mannlichen is the start of the famous panoramic trail to Kleine Scheidegg, the gateway to Jungfraujoch.

 Jungfraujoch is the literal translation of Jungfrau saddle.
 Saddle in geography means the lowest area between two peaks.
 In the case of Jungfraujoch, the two peaks it connects are the four-thousander mountains of Jungfrau and Monch.

-It is also known as the top of Europe, for having the highest railway in entire Europe at 3,454 meters (11,332 ft).
+It is also known as the “Top of Europe.”
+Because it has the highest railway in entire Europe at 3,454 meters (11,332 ft).
 Here we can find the largest glacier in the whole Alps (Aletsch Glacier), one of the world’s highest observatories, and the second-highest viewing platform in Switzerland (Sphinx Observatory) at 3,572 meters (11,719 ft).

-Because of these marvels and the high cost of visiting, people consider Jungfraujoch as a once-in-a-lifetime destination of Switzerland.
+Because of these marvels and the high cost of visiting, people consider Jungfraujoch a once-in-a-lifetime destination in Switzerland.

 Suppose you are from a faraway place like me.
-In that case, Jungfraujoch is not to be missed when visiting Switzerland, especially when you’re already in Grindelwald.
+In that case, Jungfraujoch should not be missed when visiting Switzerland.
+Of course, it is, especially when you’re already in Grindelwald.

 Without a doubt, Aletsch Glacier will be the primary reason why you would like to go to Jungfraujoch.
-It is the largest glacier in the entire Alps of about 23 kilometers in length, stretching from the summit of Jungfrau massif all the way to Bettmeralp in the canton of Valais.
+It is the largest glacier in the entire Alps, about 23 kilometers in length, stretching from the summit of Jungfrau massif all the way to Bettmeralp in the canton of Valais.

 It is an incredible spectacle that will soon disappear if Global warming continues, so it’s just compelling to see in person while it exists.
 You can view Aletsch Glacier from the Sphinx observatory.